I can’t wait to tell you about our unrushed homeschooling approach and why we love homeschooling!

 Here I am, on our first day of the 31 Reasons We Love Homeschooling – Blog Party, holding the list I made a month ago with 31 reasons I personally love homeschooling in my hands.
 All I can think about is that our homeschooling experience goes beyond the 31 reasons in this list.
 It’s hard to pick only one to write about when I’m sure I could easily come up with a bigger list, like 101 reasons I love homeschooling my children.

 What is an unrushed homeschooling approach?

-Homeschooling is definitely not only about the curriculum we picked for the year, neither is going through the piles of books assigned to be read as if homeschooling was a race, it is not about how many pages of handwriting, copywork, and math we have accomplished in a day either – Our homeschooling life is about glimpsing and enjoying every second we grow together.
+Homeschooling is definitely not only about the curriculum we picked for the year, neither is going through the piles of books assigned to be read as if homeschooling was a race, it is not about how many pages of handwriting, copywork, and math we have accomplished in a day either – Our homeschooling life is about enjoying every second we learn and grow together.